conan-io/docs/reference/conanfile/attributes.rst

 You can also model system dependencies for each component or just header files.
 With this information, generators will be able to retrieve the information about each component and generate different targets for each of them (Still not supported by any generator).

+Examples of the usage of components in generators would be:

+- Generate different targets with appropriate names in CMake to interate better with ``find_package()`` functionality.
+This will allow more granularity when linking with packages with more than one library packaged.
+- Generate files with appropriate names for CMake config and package config files like: *xxx-config.cmake* or *xxx.pc*

 The structure of the ``Component`` object is very similar to the one used by the ``cpp_info`` one: